Worlddatascience/DataScienceCohort/README.md

 Project 5 - Machine Learning Credit Card Fraud Techniques (Data Science Report)

 Project 6 - How to Create a Candlestick Chart in Python

+Project 7 - How to Backtest a Simple Moving Average Strategy

+Project 8 - How to Backtest a Bollinger Bands Strategy